matchmore/tech-blog/20180321/README.md

 }
 ```

-This function will create publication attached to phone location with range 20 meters and duration 100 seconds (will be removed after 100 seconds).
-This publication will be on topic `Test Topic` which means that it will only match with subscriptions on the same topic.
-It also has a property named `test` set to `true`, publications can have an arbitrary number of properties with arbitrary names that can be used to store information in them and to restrict further when the match should happen by adjusting selector in the subscription.
+This function will create a publication attached to the phone location with a range of 20 meters and a duration of 100 seconds (the publication will be removed after 100 seconds).
+This publication will be the topic `Test Topic` which means that it will only match with subscriptions with the same topic.

+It also has a property named `test` set to `true`.
+Publications can have an arbitrary number of properties with arbitrary names which can be used to store information in them.
+They can also be used to further restrict when the match should happen by adjusting the selector in the subscription.

 ## Create subscription
-Next is `IBAction` for subscribe button:
+The next step is to add `IBAction` for the subscribe button:
 ```swift
 @IBAction func subscribe() {
     let subscription = Subscription(topic: "Test Topic", range: 20, duration: 100, selector: "test = true")